Nuclear forensics

-Nuclear forensics is the investigation of nuclear materials to find evidence for the source, the trafficking, and the enrichment of the material.
+Nuclear forensics is the investigation of nuclear materials to find evidence for the source, trafficking, and enrichment of the material.
 The material can be recovered from various sources including dust from the vicinity of a nuclear facility, or from the radioactive debris following a nuclear explosion.

 Results of nuclear forensic testing are used by different organisations to make decisions.
 The information is typically combined with other sources of information such as law enforcement and intelligence information.

 History

 Origins

 The first investigative radiochemical measurements began in the early days of nuclear fission.
 In 1944, the US Air Force made the first attempts to detect fissiogenic ^{133}Xe in the atmosphere in order to indicate the production of plutonium through the irradiation of uranium and chemical reprocessing in an effort to gather intelligence on the status of the German nuclear program.
 However, no ^{133}Xe was detected.

 Post-RDS-1

 In the subsequent years it became increasingly valuable to gather information on the Soviet nuclear weapons program, which resulted in the development of technologies that could gather airborne particles in a WB-29 weather reconnaissance plane.
 On September 3, 1949, these particles were used to determine that the detonation time of the first Soviet atomic test, "Joe 1".
 Further analysis revealed that this bomb was a replicate of the "Fat Man", which was the bomb dropped on Nagasaki in 1945.
 This investigative methodology combined radiochemistry and other techniques to gather intelligence on nuclear activities.

 During the 1961 Soviet nuclear tests, most of the Novaya Zemlya shots were likely monitored by RB-47 aircraft flown from RAF Brize Norton and elsewhere.
 In August, Khrushchev had announced the existence 100 megaton Soviet bomb, ultimately tested as the Tsar Bomba.
 A JKC-135A was rapidly outfitted to monitor the test, under Operation Speed Light Bravo.
 Photomutiplier detectors in UV, visibile, and near-IR were used, with multiplication factors above 100 million.
 Cine and stills cameras were used, with lens resolutions up to 70 mm.
 One side of the aircraft was scorched.
 It has been argued that if the Tsar Bomba had been configured to yield 100 megatons instead of the decided 50, that the aircraft would have been destroyed.

 The United Kingdom worked with the US to monitor Soviet tests.
 RAF debris collection missions flew from the summer of 1949 from Scotland, Northern Ireland, and Gibraltar, filling the North Atlantic.
 British scientists also used unconventional methods for sourcing possible bomb debris: workers holidaying in Europe were instructed to collect pinecones, and crates of tea leaves were imported from China.